maruthiprasad06/fabzero/readme.md

 # Maruthi Prasad fabzero experience

-Hello I am is Maruthi Prasad
+Hello I am Maruthi Prasad

 ## Introduction (18.03.19)
-Day 1 @ Fabzero
+- Day 1 @ Fablab

 At 11AM inaguration of Fablabs by DG and inagural speech by STPI-Bhubaneshwar Director
 Colleagues from different STPI centres introduced themselves We had a brief description on Fablabs by Mentors Mr.Francisco and Mr.Shibu